 So, how does this psychological phenomenon translate to marketing?
 It turns out that 60% of Millennials make a purchase as a result of FOMO, usually within 24 hours from experiencing it.
 Whatever you’re selling, focus on encouraging FOMO as a marketing tactic and you will see your sales soar.

 One of the ways to leverage FOMO is to display recent purchases with notifications.
 That way, customers know an item might sell out.
 If you really want to drive this point forward, you can show the number of items in stock.
 Finally, you can openly state that you’re using FOMO and offer visitors to get on your email list so as not to miss out in the future.
+After that, you can start reaching out to them using one of these Mailchimp Alternatives and nurture them further.

 Transparency has never been more important